jamiesumnerlocations-source/email-to-dispatch-jobs/README.md

 - Add support for attachments (PDF OCR) if needed
 - Expand parsing patterns for more email formats
 - Add structured logging and alerting for parsing failures
+- Adding function to automatically designate and contact operatives for each job leg with simple text message webhook